 Urban regeneration is reviewed as a national level urban development policy, the goals of those countries which tend to achieve 3 aspects:

 3.Improving infrastructure and building construction

-R.O.C(Taiwan) government follow the stream, announced several schemes to execute urban regeneration plan from central government to local authorities.
+R.O.C(Taiwan) government follows the stream, announced several schemes to execute urban regeneration plan from central government to local authorities.

-In 2009, CPAMI set up "i-Taiwan 12 Projects - Urban regeneration scheme", focusing on 6 national level flagship urban regeneraion projects in 5 major cities in Taiwan.
-Meanwhile, CPAMI also set up more than government-led urban regeneration potential zones and assist publics carry out community renewal projects.
-CPAMI hope establish a better economic cycle system, creative identity, unique style, high living quality for all cities in Taiwan.
+In 2009, CPAMI set up "i-Taiwan 12 Projects - Urban Regeneration Scheme", focusing on 6 national level flagship urban regeneration projects in 5 major cities in Taiwan.
+Meanwhile, CPAMI also set up more than government-led urban regeneration potential zones and assist publics to carry out community renewal projects.
+CPAMI hopes to establish a better economic cycle system, creative identity, unique style, and high living quality for all cities in Taiwan.

 Executive Yuan announced Urban Regeneration Acceleration Scheme on 25th, January, 2005.
 It contains 2 categories:

 In the form of governmental organization, Executive Yuan set up an urban regeneration team in charge of the policy, goal, and strategy of urban regeneration.
 CPAMI is the main competent authorities of urban regeneration.
 Project Office of urban regeneration (POUR) is responsible for counseling and assistance.

 CPAMI playing a key role of supervision declares government-led regeneration projects to adopt PPP for implementation.
 For those private-led regeneration projects, CPAMI and relevant responsive authorities provide counseling and assistance.